Coping with the sudden death of a pet parrot can be hard, especially if it was young.

-As with egg binding, egg yolk peritonitis is a condition which only affects female birds.
-This is because it’s a disease that affects the female reproductive tract.
+Egg yolk peritonitis is a condition that only affects female birds.
+That’s because it affects the female reproductive tract.
 Any female bird can be affected by egg yolk peritonitis, whether or not they have mated.
-In the parrot family, it’s most commonly seen in cockatiels, lovebirds, macaws, and parakeets.
+Egg yolk peritonitis is most commonly seen in cockatiels, lovebirds, macaws, and parakeets.

 - Swelling in the abdomen and around the cloaca (vent)